 Each year, employees must submit a disclosure form that includes information relating to possible conflicts of interest, including their participation on any business-related board of directors or committees.
-In addition to the annual report, all workforce members have an affirmative duty to disclose to their management for reporting to Human Resources, at the time it arises, any situation, transaction or relationship which may constitute a conflict of interest.
+In addition to the annual formal statement, employees have a duty to disclose to their leadership, if ever it arises, any situation, transaction or relationship that may be viewed as a conflict of interest by amending their conflict of interest disclosure form.
+Employees can amend their disclosure form by logging into the compliance training website and amending their previous disclosure.